jasuperior/smpl/README.md

 ## Be Aware
 This is still in Pre-Alpha stage.
-I literally built this in a couple days, so i would'nt recommend using it in production just yet.
-I havent even written any tests for it yet.
+I literally built this in a couple days, so i wouldn't recommend using it in production just yet.
+I haven't even written any tests for it yet.
 So, use at your own risk.

 That being said, contribute to your hearts desire, I am always open to new ideas and ways in which we can improve this library.
 Drop any issues, updates, ideas, etc. in the issues of the git repo and I'll try my best to address it in a timely fashion.